 The risk profile of NTGIL is determined through a point in time assessment of inherent and residual risks across each of the risk categories below.
-The risk types outlined within Section 2.2 Principal Risks are included in NTGIL's own funds adequacy assessment using risk sub-category definitions to consider the broad population of risks to which NTGIL is exposed.
+The risk types outlined above are included in NTGIL's own funds adequacy assessment using risk sub-category definitions to consider the broad population of risks to which NTGIL is exposed.

-An assessment of the three harms (Harm to Client, Harm to Firm and Harm to Market) has been embedded within the NTGIL RMF from a top-to-bottom perspective and are a key consideration for stakeholders across the business.
-Evaluating and understanding the inherent and residual risks within NTGIL and their impacts on the material harms is the key starting point for the Internal Capital and Risk Assessment ('ICARA').
+An assessment of the three harms (Harm-to-Client, Harm-to-Firm and Harm-to-Market) has been embedded within the NTGIL RMF from a top-to-bottom perspective and are a key consideration for stakeholders across the business.
+Evaluating and understanding the inherent and residual risks within NTGIL and their impacts on the material harms is the key starting point for the ICARA.